Helix088/boardgamegeeks/README.md

 This is a boardgame inventory API

 ## NOTES
-George's current package list gets angry with itself; it's our choice whether we want to experiment with ripping things out, but "npm i --force" tends to do the trick"
+George's current package list gets angry with itself; it's our choice whether we want to experiment with ripping things out, but "npm i --force" tends to do the trick

 The overall skeleton is mostly happy and ready to accept the controllers and later the swagger